Historic Yates Mill Historic Mill Tours

 tour group stands inside of old historic mill building

-Historic Yates Mill County Park is pleased to offer guided tours to organized groups on weekdays.
+Historic Yates Mill County Park is pleased to offer free, guided tours to organized groups of 10 or more people on weekdays.
 Tour dates are available on weekdays on a first-come, first-served basis from March through November.
 Reservations should be made, preferably, one month in advance.
 Requests for group tours are made by contacting the Group Program Coordinator, Adam Prince, at adam.prince@wake.gov.

 For groups that may be interested in other programs in addition to a mill tour, please refer to the Group Programs and Field Trips section of our website.